LFJ in Conversation: Summer Read-Along Series

 Power of Place: Art as a Tool for Social Justice

-This episode features Coshandra Dillard, author of “The Power of Place: Art As A Tool For Social Justice,” the cover story from the latest issue of Learning for Justice magazine.
-Coshandra will be joined by three special guests: Montgomery, Alabama, artists Kalonji Gilchrist, Milton Madison and Sunny Paulk.
-They will all share insights into the power of art in storytelling and suggest ways educators can use art to raise awareness to issues of social justice.
+This episode featured Coshandra Dillard, author of “The Power of Place: Art As A Tool For Social Justice,” the cover story from the latest issue of Learning for Justice magazine.
+Coshandra was joined by three special guests: Montgomery, Alabama artists Kalonji Gilchrist, Milton Madison and Sunny Paulk.
+They shared insights into the power of art in storytelling and suggest ways educators can use art to raise awareness to issues of social justice.

 Power and Justice in the South and Beyond